SUSSEX COUNTY AUXCOMM GROUP

-The operations performed by volunteer Amateur Radio Operators and others as members of the Sussex County RACES program are in support of the communication needs of the Sussex County Department of Emergency Operations, operating as an Auxiliary Communication Service (ACS) The RACES Radio Officer (RO), in charge of the program, is directly responsible to the Sussex County Director of Emergency Operations.
+The operations performed by volunteer amateur radio operators and others as participants in the Sussex County AUXCOMM program are in support of the communication needs of the Sussex County Department of Emergency Operations, operating as an Auxiliary Communication Service (ACS) under the AUXCOMM program model.
+The Auxiliary Communication Leader (ACL), or his/her designee, is responsible for the operation of the AUXCOMM Program.

-Training and participation requirements will be established by the county RACES Radio Officer (RO) in cooperation with the County EOD.
+Training and participation requirements for the Sussex County AUXCOMM Group, beyond the minimum ICS requirements, are established by the ACL in cooperation with the Management Team and the County EOD.
 Local training, on-line courses from recognized agencies, and other approved resources, may be required.
-Acceptability standards are determined by the county authorities.
+Standards of Acceptability are determined by the county authorities.

-Operations in support of an incident are instituted by an Activation Order.
-The term Activate is specific to the RACES program.
-The order to Activate is given by the EOD or RO to meet specific incidents.
-As such the RACES members now operate as agents of the county, and are extended certain benefits and protection as provided by county authority.
-The order to Deactivate indicates the end of the authorized operation.
+Operations in support of an event or incident are instituted by a Mobilization Order.
+The term Mobilize is specific to the Incident Command System (ICS).
+The order to Mobilize is given by the EOD, ACL, or other designated county authority, to respond to specific incidents and events.
+Mobilized AUXCOMM personnel now operate as agents of the county and are extended certain benefits and protection as provided by DHS/FEMA directives and county authority.
+The order to Demobilize indicates the end of the authorized operation.

 The Sussex County RACES Group as part of Sussex County AUXCOMM will remain as a viable, legally constituted RACES entity for service, as may be required, under USC Chapter 47 Part 97.407